particle-iot/docs/src/content/reference/datasheets/tracker/tracker-m-datasheet.md

 # Tracker M Datasheet

 {{#unless pdf-generation}}
-{{downloadButton url="/assets/pdfs/datasheets/tracker-m-datasheet.pdf"}}
+{{!-- downloadButton url="/assets/pdfs/datasheets/tracker-m-datasheet.pdf" --}}
 {{/unless}} {{!-- pdf-generation --}}

-**Pre-release draft 2022-10-24 for review only.
-Do not distribute!**
+**Pre-release draft 2022-10-27 for review only.
+Do not distribute or share this URL!**

 {{box op="start" cssClass="boxed warningBox"}}
 This is an preliminary pre-release datasheet and the contents are subject to change.
 The Tracker M design has not been finalized so changes are likely.
 {{box op="end"}}

-The Tracker M will typically be used as a complete off-the-shelf design, like the Tracker One, particularly in micro-mobility and light electric vehicle applications.
+The Tracker M will typically be used as a complete off-the-shelf design, like the Tracker One, particularly in micromobility and light electric vehicle applications.
 Unlike the Tracker One, it is a miniaturized set of circuit boards that are designed fit within your existing equipment enclosures.

 ## Block diagram